Whisper Me a Love Song Anime Delays Remaining Episodes by 2 Weeks

 News

-Whisper Me a Love Song Anime Delays Remaining Episodes by 2 Weeks
+Whisper Me a Love Song Anime Delays Remaining Episodes by at Least 2 Weeks

 posted on by Egan Loo

-Note: Update: TV Asahi's NUMAnimation programming block has scheduled another anime, How to Become Ordinary (Shōshimin Series), to premiere in July.
-Typo fixed and headline clarified.
-Thanks, RobbiRobb.